fernandosl/adidastest/Readme.md

 * "user": details of the autenticated user

 The token must be added to the header to autenthicate subsequent calls.
 The header name is jwttoken and its value must be the word Bearer followed by one space and then the token.
+The container RestTemplate injects the token if it has not been already added to the request.

 Example
 ```